Breitling Avenger Seawolf Chrono Blacksteel SuperQuartz

-Designed to withstand the enormous pressure of salty water, the watch features not only thick layer of glare-proof sapphire crystal, but also has its heroically proportioned 45.4 mm stainless steel case subjected to carbon diffusion treatment making it both harder and more scratch resistant.
-(By the way, the rival Swiss brand Montblanc did the same with its new Timewalker Dual Carbon Ref.
-105805 Automatic Chronograph watch.)
+Designed to withstand the enormous pressure of salty water, the Avenger Seawolf features not only thick glare-proof sapphire crystal that must protect the mechanism even if you find yourself really deep underwater (hopefully, not wearing the proverbial concrete shoes, but that’s a bad joke, sorry) but also has its heroically proportioned 45.4 mm stainless steel case subjected to carbon diffusion treatment forming in a thick layer of highly carbonized steel making it both more menacing and more scratch-resistant.

-Of course, all these waterproofing measures would be useless for its chronograph function, since there is no feasible way to create watertight chronograph pushpieces that could be operated under water, especially at 3330 feet below the sea level, is there?
+Of course, all these waterproofing measures would be useless for its chronograph function, since there is no feasible way to create watertight chronograph push-pieces that could be operated underwater, especially at 3330 feet below sea level, is there?

-According to the company, SuperQuartz movement that the Swiss premium watch brand uses in a number of its models, including the gorgeous Breitling Airwolf Raven Special Edition men’s wrist watch, is about 10 times more accurate than standard quartz movements and is capable of running for 2-3 years before the original battery will run off its juice.
+According to the company, SuperQuartz movement that Breitling uses in several of its models, including the gorgeous Airwolf Raven, is about 10 times more accurate than standard quartz movements and is capable of running for 2-3 years before the original battery will run off its juice.

-Unfortunately, Breitling decided to make the Avenger Seawolf Chrono Blacksteel SuperQuartz a limited edition model with total production run limited at 2000 pieces.
-Still no info about the watch’s price.
+Unfortunately, Breitling decided to make the Avenger Seawolf Chrono Blacksteel a limited-edition model with a total production run limited to 2000 pieces.

 Photos: Breitling